The QSN and Its Mapping to E8

 Why is the Compound Quasicrystal important?
-It is important because of its relationship to the QSN, which we discuss further in this article.
+It is important because of its relationship to the QSN.
 The QSN (Quasicrystalline Spin Network) is the densest possible (under certain constraints) 3D network of point-sharing Fibonacci chains and is the most computationally efficient point space in 3D.
 When we talk about the densest 3D Fibonacci chain, we are talking about two letter chains instead of the infinitely inflated chains, which is a property of QSN as a quasicrystal.
 The QSN is created by taking the FCC lattice (a point space that provides the densest packing of 3D spheres) and then spreading its points until they are spaced according to the Fibonacci sequence.
 We populate this new, extended point space with tetrahedra that point up and that point down.
 Here is a close up of what that looks like:

-The QSN is composed of tetrahedra that form many different vertex type.
+The QSN is composed of tetrahedra that form many different vertex types.
 The above mentioned 20-Group is one of them.
 Here are examples of other vertex types:

 This is the QSN: